hustf/WinControllerToFile.jl/README.md

 # WinControllerToFile
-This package polls [rene-aguirre/pywinusb](https://github.com/rene-aguirre/pywinusb/blob/master/) through [PyCall](https://github.com/JuliaPy/PyCall.jl).
+This package polls [rene-aguirre/pywinusb](https://github.com/rene-aguirre/pywinusb/) through [PyCall](https://github.com/JuliaPy/PyCall.jl).

-It updates a file per device with device current state.
+It updates a file per device with device current state (and does not update when there is no change).
 The intention is robust navigation dependencies for plots: Use output files as your input and keep this running in the background while you script or debug.

 ## Installation
 The default Python environment used by PyCall must include 'pywinusb'.
 One roundabout way to do that is: